mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 tmpfs                          99M     0   99M   0% /run/user/1000
 ```

 *The size of our oplog will determine our replication window* -- the amount of time that it will take to fill in your *oplog*.
-Now, we can also see some of that information from the *printReplicationInfo()*, where here, giving the current status of my oplog.
-We are configured for those 1,819 megabytes.
-The log length starts to end is around 362 seconds, 0.1 hours -- a very short one.
+Now, we can also see some of that information from the *printReplicationInfo()*, where here, giving the current status of *my oplog*.
+We are configured for those 2845 megabytes.
+The log length starts to end is around 484986secs (134.72hrs).

 ```javascript
 m103-example:PRIMARY> rs.printReplicationInfo()